 After a short chase, the officers attempted to detain Doucet once again, after which he allegedly began to attack both officers, punching them both in the face and head.
 According to police reports, Doucet allegedly attempted to grab the gun of Officer Goff, which prompted Goff to fire his weapon twice to stop the attack.
 Doucet was shot in the neck and the leg.
 His partner, Officer Jonathan Kawahara, was allegedly battered and dazed after the incident.
 After Doucet was taken into custody, members of the Los Angeles Fire Department transported him to a local hospital, where he was pronounced dead immediately after arrival.
 Both officers were also taken to the hospital, where they were treated for injuries to the ankles, jaws, and head.

 After an investigation into the shooting, the Los Angeles Police Commission, a civilian board which determines if the use of serious force is reasonable, ruled that Officer Goff was justified in the shooting, based on fears for his life during the struggle, and reports that Doucet tried to grab his weapon.

 However, after this initial ruling, Jamon R. Hicks, the attorney who represented Doucet’s daughter, pointed out that the autopsy report was inconsistent with the testimony of Officer Goff.
 The physical evidence suggested that the shot to his neck was fired after the shot to the leg from a standing position, which could indicate the fatal shot being fired while Doucet was falling to the ground.
 The case is still pending a decision by an appeals court.

-Reginald was survived by his father, mother, and a 3-year-old daughter.
+Reginald was survived by his father, mother, and a three-year-old daughter.